 Inspect and plan the job in advance.
 Check surfaces for straightness and fur when necessary.
 Surfaces should be uniform and straight from various viewing angles.

-To achieve designed performance, vinyl siding must be installed over a weather-resistant barrier system that includes a continuous weather-resistant material and properly integrated flashing around all penetrations and where vinyl siding interfaces with other building products such as brick, stone, or stucco.
+To acheive designed performance, vinyl siding must be installed over a weather resistant barrier system that includes a continuous weather resistant material and properly integrated flashing around all penetrations and where vinyl siding interaces with other building products such as brick, stone, or stucco.
 Always consult the applicable building code for minimum weather barrier requirements in your area.
 Keep in mind that additional measures may provide better protection against water intrusion than the minimum requirements of the building code.

 Nail down all loose boards and replace any rotten ones.
-Remove shutters, downspouts, light fixtures, moldings and old caulking around doors and windows.
+Remove shutters, downpipes, light fixtures, moldings and old caulking around doors and windows.
 Vinyl siding MUST be applied over a rigid sheathing that provides a smooth flat surface and provides sufficient thickness to support the nail.
-The use of Levelwall insulation will assist.
+The use of level wall insulation will assist.

 Vinyl siding can expand and contract 1/2" or more over a 12'6" length with changes in temperature.
 Whether using nails, screws, or staples to fasten the siding, the following basic rules must be followed:

-Do not nail or staple through the face of siding.
+- Do not staple through the face of siding.
 This may result in ripples in the siding.

-Start fastening the vertical siding and starting with the corner posts in the top of the uppermost slot to hold them in position.
-Place all other fasteners in the center of the slots, spacing the fasteners a maximum of 16” apart for horizontal siding, every 12” for vertical siding and every 8” to 10” for accessories.
+- Start fastening vertical siding and corner posts at the top of the uppermost slot to hold them in position.
+Place all other fasteners in the center of the slots, spacing the fasteners a maximum of 16" apart for vertical siding and every 8" to 10" for accessories.

-Using a 5/8” nylon washer with a 1/4” hole between the nail and siding, you can increase the wind load capabilities of your siding installation.
+- Using a 5/8" nylon washer with a 1/4" hole between the nail and siding, you can increase the window load capabilities of your siding installation.